ChrisStead/datasciencecoursera/HelloWorld.md

 ## This is a markdown file

-### John Hopkins Data Science Specialization Rocks!
+### John Hopkins Data Science Specialization Rocks the Rockies!

 * The Data Science Toolbox
 * R Programming